This is one of several user guides on specific topics. The directory for all user guides is here.

 You can set that maximum number of shuffles to one of a list of values ranging from 10,000 to one hundred million.
 The default is one million, as shown above.

-Max Shuffles does still have its uses, though.
 If you try to generate a deal and you get an error dialog saying that you exceeded the maximum shuffles, that probably means that you have used the shaper to request not an impossible configuration, but one that does not occur often in nature.
-Say you specify 39 HCP in North, or a two-suited hand with zero HCP, or any number of unusual deals.
+Say you specify 37 HCP in North, or a two-suited hand with zero HCP, or any number of unusual deals.

 If you get such a warning, you can do one of several things: 1) change your shaper to something more likely; 2) use a fairly detailed recipe instead of the shaper; or 3) select a higher value for Max Shuffles and try to generate it again; or 4) give up—maybe you requested that odd configuration by accident.